Skip to main content

 boolean

 After classifying, stay in an interactive terminal chat with the classification agent.
 Useful for asking follow-up questions about the run (why a step failed, what the screenshots show, related runs, etc.) without re-running classification.
-Requires a TTY; cannot be combined with --output-format json.
+Single-run only and requires a TTY; cannot be combined with --run-group-id, --git-commit, or --output-format json.
 Type exit (or Ctrl-C) to leave; Ctrl-C during a response cancels just that turn.

 Output